SFsourDoh/xrpl-walletconnect-wallet/README.md

 PORT=3002
 ```

-**Important**: You must get a WalletConnect Project ID from [cloud.walletconnect.com](https://cloud.walletconnect.com).
-This is required for WalletConnect v2 to work.
+**Note**: You'll need a WalletConnect Project ID from [cloud.walletconnect.com](https://cloud.walletconnect.com) for WalletConnect v2 to work.

 ### 4. Start the Server